How to do “Basic Keyword Research?”

 - Buy product

-What I think people might look for might actually be far from the truth.
+What we may think people are searching for, might actually be far from the truth.
 Sometimes businesses come from and angle of promotion and selling, whereas visitors to a website might be looking for more information about it.

 Knowing where and how keywords are placed in your website will have a significant effect on your website rank.
 Factors that effect a website rank score are: